lltfm/openness/works/saltem_hoc/openness_gpt/responses/openness_gpt-notable_responses.md

-# Notable responses from Openness GPT
+# Top notable responses from Openness GPT

 A collection of notable responses from [Openness GPT](../../README.md#openness-gpt) that capture the essence of Openness.
 After responding to a question, Openness GPT offers to